Nine Green Teas To Explore

-Americans are learning, from Dr. Weil and others, that green tea – a drink made from the unoxidized leaf of the Camellia sinensis plant – is wonderfully healthy.
+Americans are discovering that green tea – a drink made from the unoxidized leaves of the Camellia sinensis plant – is a vital part of an anti-inflammatory diet, which contributes to a healthy lifestyle and promotes healthy aging.
 The most important polyphenol in tea is EGCG (epigallocatechin gallate), a potent antioxidant that probably contributes to the protective cardiovascular and neurological effects reported in many studies.

 But people who are new to green tea sometimes dislike the flavor.
 For them, the answer is not to give up on green tea, but rather to try another type.
 The world of Japanese green tea is vast, with literally thousands of varieties, each featuring subtle differences in taste and aroma.
 Connoisseurs can spend a lifetime exploring them, but that’s not necessary for most of us.
 All we need to do is try some samples of the nine basic types below.
 Many are available at natural foods stores, and even supermarkets are starting to stock different varieties:

 1. Matcha is the quintessential experience of Japanese green tea.
 It is made from skillfully cultivated, shade-grown tea leaves that have been meticulously stone-ground into a fine powder.
 To prepare, take a teaspoon of bright green, powdered matcha tea and stir it vigorously with hot water using a bamboo whisk.
 Because it is made from the entire tea life, matcha bursts with a bold, rich herbaceous flavor in the mouth.
 It is traditionally served with delicately flavored sweets to balance this intense taste.
 (See a video presentation on how to prepare matcha tea.)